+the link is the connection between one MIKE 11 river reach (within one branch) and a series of MIKE 21 cells/elements.

+• Structure links,

-- Standard links, the link is the connection between the end of a MIKE 11 branch and a series of MIKE 21 cells or element faces (the latter if MIKE 21 FM is used). - Lateral links, the link is the connection between one MIKE 11 river reach (within one branch) and a series of MIKE 21 cells/elements. - Structure links, the link is the connection between the end of a MIKE 11 branch and a series of MIKE 21 cells (same as a standard link).
+the link is the connection between the end of a MIKE 11 branch and a series of MIKE 21 cells (same as a standard link).
 However, two links are required for each structure link - one for each end of the structure.
-These link pairs should link adjacent cells in the grid. - Zero flow links (XFLOW=0 and YFLOW=0), the link is a list of cells in MIKE 21.
-There is no corresponding reference to the MIKE 11 simulation. - Urban Link, the link is the connection between one or more cells in MIKE 21 and a manhole, a basin, a weir, an outlet or a pump in MIKE URBAN(MOUSE). - River Urban link, used for connecting the collection system directly with the river system. - Side Structure link, the link is the connection between a side structure location in MIKE 11 and a single or group of MIKE 21 cells or element faces.
+These link pairs should link adjacent cells in the grid.

+- Zero flow links (XFLOW=0 and YFLOW=0), the link is a list of cells in MIKE 21.
+There is no corresponding reference to the MIKE 11 simulation. - Urban Link, the link is the connection between one or more cells in MIKE 21 and a manhole, a basin, a weir, an outlet or a pump in MIKE+ (Urban). - River Urban link, used for connecting the collection system directly with the river system. - Side Structure link, the link is the connection between a side structure location in MIKE 11 and a single or group of MIKE 21 cells or element faces.